auliyaf/yolo-object-detection/README.md

 ```

 ### Test Data and Models
-You can use image I provide on gradio or just input any image on gradio interface and set the iou and threshold
+You can use image I provide on gradio or just input any image on gradio interface and set the Comfidence and IoU threshold

 ### Testing the Solution
 [![Watch the video](https://img.youtube.com/vi/Dt5taTKFw8k/0.jpg)](https://youtu.be/Dt5taTKFw8k)